slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 ## On humanness and irrationality

 <!--
+-- x\@lichthauch] * People want to kill their demons not realizing the demon is the only thing casting enough shadow for the angel to become visible

-- study why selling to woman is easier. study why companies hire men with kids or debt. study why the rich donate money to their local church. study why people give bonuses to their vas or employees. once u learn human psychology. its over my nigga
++ study why selling to woman is easier. study why companies hire men with kids or debt. study why the rich donate money to their local church. study why people give bonuses to their vas or employees. once u learn human psychology. its over my nigga
-- web3 assumes that people prefer privacy over free stuff, which is false.
++ web3 assumes that people prefer privacy over free stuff, which is false.
-- If you make people think they’re thinking, they’ll love you; but if you really make them think they’ll hate you.
++ If you make people think they’re thinking, they’ll love you; but if you really make them think they’ll hate you.
 -->

 > *"If a man gets lost in the mountains, hundreds will search and often two or three searchers are killed.
 But the next time somebody gets lost, just as many volunteers turn out.
 Poor arithmetic, but very human.
 It runs through all our folklore, all human religions, all our literature—a racial conviction that when one human needs rescue, others should not count the price.
 Weakness?
 It might be the unique strength that wins us a Galaxy."